 NPR's cities and town are multi-faceted economically and often have an important natural resource component.
 Our properties are in communities which have leadership positions in oil, natural gas, diamonds, forestry products or agriculture.
 The communities in which we invest are filled with people who produce the commodities for which Canada is famous.
 NPR embraces the great Canadian resource economy.

-The trust operates on a financially prudent basis.
-NPR's debt to the Fair Market Value of its assets at year end was 41.0 percent.
-The 2012 FFO payout ratio was 68.1 percent.
+The Trust operates on a financially prudent basis.
+NPR's debt to the Fair Market Value of its assets at year end was 45.0 percent.
+The 2013 Funds from Operations payout ratio was 68.0 percent, excluding Stapled Unit current income tax.